msteffensen19/InstallDockerOnNimbusClient/README.md

 on NimbusClient machines instead of on NimbusWindows VMs.

-To install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file and right click the file and select Run with PowerShell.
+To install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file from File Explorer and right click the file and select Run with PowerShell.
 This will start a PowerShell command window which will first install a Docker repository and then install Docker on Windows.
 It will then ask to reboot the machine and continue installing other utilities.
 After everything installs, it